 - Be Careful with the Marinade: Sugar – found in the honey – can burn on the grill, so watch the heat level and your meat carefully.

 Grilled pork chops are a classic summer dish and here are some classic sides to go with them!

 - Corn: What could go better with grilled pork chops than corn on the cob?
 This recipe for Elote (Mexican Street Corn) is one of my favorites!

 - Salad: Anything from your standard leafy green salad, to something like this Radish Cucumber Tomato Salad.

 - Green Beans: These Roasted Green Beans with parmesan cheese are my favorite, but any roasted vegetables will go well with these pork chops.

-- Mashed Potatoes: Roasted Potatoes are also great, as is this healthy Creamy Mashed Cauliflower!
+- Potatoes: Potatoes in Foil are SO GREAT, as is this healthy Creamy Mashed Cauliflower!